hmunn/info-330-carnival/README.md

-The psd files are twice the size of what should be put in the axure file
+The psd files are twice the size of what should be put in the axure file (axure is rendering 320 X 550, so our psds are 640 X 1100)

-- So far its a rough outlining

-- If you make a commit, please put the files you changed into a named file so we can keep previous versions incase of a need to revert.
+- THINGS TO DO
+  - Cruise Ship Map Screen
+  - Cruise Map Screen
+  - Home Screen
+  - Chat Interface (Both Management page and a chat mockup)
+  - Event Listing Individual Screen
+  - Event List Screen
+  - Profile Settings Screen
+  - Cruise Package Management Screen
+  - Cruise Group Management Screen
+  - Home Screen, Fly Out: Profile Switching
+  - Other Cruisers At Event List
+  - Possibly More Screens To Come

+After Screens: Move It All Into Axure File